-In the event that the qualified provider specified in the ARP is non-responsive for twenty-one (21) calendar days, a void letter shall be issued saying that no response has been received from the specified provider.
-The void letter shall specify that any additional information will be considered.
+In the event that the qualified provider specified in the ARP is non-responsive a notification letter shall be issued saying that no response has been received from the specified provider.
+The notification letter shall specify that any additional information will be considered.